-As Special Ed teachers we have students who run the gamut in terms of needs and behaviors.
+As special education teachers, we have students who run the gamut in terms of needs and behaviors.
 It is not uncommon to have a student with oppositional defiant disorder (ODD) in the classroom.

 However, working with a student with ODD can be challenging without the right mindset and resources.
-The ideas below can help!
+Below are 7 tips from veteran special education teachers for working with a student who has ODD.

 7 Tips for Working with a Student with ODD